aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

 Now that the visualization portion of the code has been completed, you will need to update the javascript files that are currently deployed in your MSAM S3 bucket.
 Once updated, launch MSAM in your browser to actually view the diagram with the service you just added.

-1. From the CloudFormation console, go to the Resources tab of your MSAM application stack.
-Click on the MSAMBrowserAppBucket.
-1. Add all the new and modified javascript files back into the `js` folder of the bucket.
-Make sure to put them in the same folder/directory as you have them in your repository.
-1. Make the new and modified files public, otherwise, the browser will fail to fetch and run them.
+2. Review custom build instructions in [README.md](../README.md#build) to build with your new code.
+3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh) with parameters for your custom environment.
+4. Review the deploy instructions in [README.md](../README.md#deploy) upload your custom build to a bucket for installation.
+5. Run [deploy.sh](../deployment/deploy.sh) with parameters for your custom environment.
+6. Update your stack using the all-resources template of your custom build.
 1. Back in the CloudFormation console, go to the Outputs tab of your MSAM application stack and click on the MSAMBrowserURL.
-1. When prompted, enter the Endpoint URL and API key.
+1. If prompted, enter the Endpoint URL and API key.
 Refer to the [Usage Guide](USAGE.md) if you need a refresher on launching MSAM.
 1. You may have to refresh the nodes in your tiles in order to see the new nodes and connections.
 From your tile:
     * Click on the Diagram menu
     * Choose Manage Diagram Contents